OliverHennhoefer/unquad/docs/source/user_guide/streaming_evaluation.md

 ## Best Practices

-1. **Use appropriate max_instances**: Set based on your evaluation requirements and computational constraints
+1. **Use appropriate n_instances**: Set based on your evaluation requirements and computational constraints
 2. **Monitor global proportion**: The generator guarantees exact proportions mathematically
 3. **Apply proper FDR control**: Use batch-wise FDR control for streaming scenarios
 4. **Track performance metrics**: Monitor latency and throughput for operational insights